zzzprojects/docs/learnentityframeworkcore.com/pages/saving/modifying-data.md

 4. methods such as `Update()`, `Attach()`, and `Property(...).IsModified = true` become important

 For more about connected workflows, see [Saving Data in Connected Scenario](/saving/save-changes-connected-entities).

+For more about disconnected update workflows, see [Disconnected Entities](/saving/save-changes-disconnected-entities).

 For more advanced disconnected graph scenarios, see [Entity Framework Core TrackGraph For Disconnected Data](http://www.mikesdotnetting.com/article/303/entity-framework-core-trackgraph-for-disconnected-data).